Li-En-Good/VISTA/README.md

 between the pixel intensities of the model’s output, y, and independent ground-truth test images, x.

 ## Data
-The input for calculating the Pearson's correlation coefficient is the model prediction output of pytorch_fnet (https://github.com/AllenCellModeling/pytorch_fnet/blob/release_1/README.md).
-Data path of the data should be in the directory ./data with folder name "label"_train.
-For example, ./data/dapi_model_train.
+The input for calculating the Pearson's correlation coefficient is the prediction output of `pytorch_fnet` (https://github.com/AllenCellModeling/pytorch_fnet/blob/release_1/README.md).
+Data path of the data should be in the directory `./data` with folder name `"label"_train`.
+For example, `./data/dapi_model_train`.

 ## Computing environment